GeorgeTR1/recycle-bin/readme.md

 ## Build

 The source code is just a single C file.
 Other than the three `#pragma` directives that specify the libraries that the program needs to link with, nothing is compiler specific, so it should compile in any C compiler that targets Windows if you remove those and link with those libraries in a different way.
 But, to build just how I did and get a tiny executable, do the following:
-1. Download `cc.bat` and `recycle-bin.c` into the same directory (cloning the repository will achieve this, of course)
+1. Download `cc.bat` and `recycle.c` into the same directory (cloning the repository will achieve this, of course)
 2. Open a command prompt where you can use MSVC.
 This can be with Visual Studio, Visual Studio build tools, or using the instructions [here](https://gist.github.com/mmozeiko/7f3162ec2988e81e56d5c4e22cde9977).
 3. Navigate to the directory where you downloaded the files
-4. Run `cc recycle-bin.c`
+4. Run `cc recycle.c`

 ## Related